 Nithdale Wins the Glammies 2016 Terminal Cross Award

-The last time we entered the Glammies was 5 or 6 years ago when we just missed out on getting to the finals so we thought it would be a good opportunity to have another go to benchmark where our lamb is in the meat quality department.
+In 2016 we entered the Glammies at the Wanaka Show.
 It was a great result to win the Terminal Cross class with our Romney/Suftex cross lamb.
-We have put a lot of effort over recent years into improving productive traits including meat yields in both the Romneys and the Suftex and great to see they tasted good too!
+We have put a lot of effort over recent years into improving productive traits including meat yields in both the Romneys and the Suftex and it was great to see they tasted good too!
 Since then with further improvements in Meat Quality our lambs should be really tasty!